EcoRaMa/EcoRaMa.github.io/_pages/about.md

 <hr style="height:3px;border-width:0;color:gray;background-color:gray">

 ## Aims
 We will monitor the evolution of these experimental populations for four generations regarding phenotypic variation, demographic performance, and genome sequence variation.
-Combining the data with demographic modelling, quantitive genetics, and population genetics, we aim to uncover the ecological and evolutionary processes that contribute to the range margins of *M. annua*, specifically,
+Combining the data with demographic modelling, quantitive genetics, and population genetics, we aim to uncover the ecological and evolutionary processes leading to the range margins of *M. annua*.
+Specifically, we aim to:

 <ul>
-  <li>(1) To identify environmental factors, including abiotic and biotic factors, that limit population growth towards range margins</li>
   <li>(2) To distinguish between the swamping and rescue explanations for species' range margins</li>
+  <li>(1) To identify environmental and demographic factors, including abiotic and biotic factors, that limit population growth towards range margins</li>
-  <li>(3) To uncover the phenotypic and genetic factors limiting local adaptation beyond range margins.</li>
+  <li>(3) To uncover the phenotypic and genetic processes limiting local adaptation beyond range margins</li>
-  <li>(4) To unravel the genetic basis of local adaptation</li>
 </ul>